tweedegolf/symfony-okoa/README.md

 - *Production website*: http://app.dev/ (running using nginx and php-fpm)
 - *Development website*: http://app.dev:8080/ (running using nginx and php-fpm)

+### Asset compilation
+To build assets, you can run the command `gulp build`.
+This will generate all assets and minified versions, and place them inside the `web/assets` folder.

+When working on assets you can use a watch command to automatically recompile scripts and stylesheets on changes.
+This will also start a livereload server allowing pages to be automatically refreshed when the updated assets are available.
+To run the watch command you must use `gulp watch`.
+Note that this command is not automatically started with the vagrant machine, to run it inside vagrant use:

+    vagrant ssh
+    gulp watch

+Or alternatively:

+    vagrant ssh -c 'gulp watch'

+To clean previous versions of assets you may run `gulp clean`, this will ensure that any old assets are removed before generating new ones.
+A full list of available tasks can be shown with `gulp -T`.

 ## Setup
 When the virtual machine is first started the project is not yet setup properly.
 To setup the machine, simply run `bin/setup` inside the virtual machine.
 If the